PyAbel/PyAbel/README.rst

 	plt.show()

+In the above, note that the `abel.transform()` function returns a Python `dict` object, where the 2D Abel transform is accessed through the `'transform'` key.

 ## Documentation
 General information about the various Abel transforms available in PyAbel is available in the [PyAbel wiki](https://github.com/PyAbel/PyAbel/wiki).
-The complete documentation for PyAbel is hosted at [pyabel.readthedocs.org](https://pyabel.readthedocs.org/en/latest/)
+The complete documentation for all of the methods in PyAbel is hosted at [pyabel.readthedocs.org](https://pyabel.readthedocs.org/en/latest/).

 ## Support
 If you have a question or suggestion about PyAbel, the best way to contact the PyAbel Developers Team is to open a new issue here: [https://github.com/PyAbel/PyAbel/issues](https://github.com/PyAbel/PyAbel/issues).